 For the planet!

-There are so, so many reasons to try cloth diapering….
-But we think the most important one is that it’s way better for our planet!
-This is due in part to how wasteful conventional single-use diapers are, as Americans throw away about 27.5 billion disposable diapers a year – that’s enough diapers to circle the planet at least 90 times!
-Typically, a child will use around 7,000 disposable diapers before they’re potty trained, and those diapers will take up to 500 years to decompose in a landfill.
-In short: your child’s diaper might still be around when their great grandchild is born (yikes!)
+There are so, so many reasons to try cloth diapering…but we think the most important one is that it’s way better for our planet!
+This is due in part to how wasteful conventional single-use diapers are, as Americans throw away about 37 billion disposable diapers a year (yikes!).
+Typically, a child will use around 7,000 disposable diapers before they’re potty trained – and those diapers will take up to 500 years to decompose in a landfill.
+In short: your child’s diaper might still be around when their great grandchild is born (double yikes!).

 Compared to those 7,000 disposable diapers, a baby using reusable cloth diapers only needs 20 to 40 diapers total.
-Cloth diapers can be washed and reused hundreds of times for many years, meaning they don’t go straight to the landfill like their disposable counterpart.
-Plus, on a practical note, using reusable cloth diapers means you don’t have to rush out the door to buy more diapers when you run out!
-Overall, studies suggest that cloth diapers are 40% less harmful to the environment than disposable diapers….
-Making your little one an eco-warrior before they can even walk!
+Cloth diapers can be washed and reused hundreds of times for many years – meaning they don’t go straight to the landfill like their disposable counterparts.
+Overall, studies suggest that cloth diapers are 40% less harmful to the environment than disposable diapers – making your little one an eco-warrior before they can even walk!

 For less diaper irritation!

-The skin is our largest organ, and baby’s skin is soft, thin, prone to rashes, and ten times more sensitive than our adult skin!
+The skin is our largest organ and baby’s skin is soft and delicate and ten times more sensitive than our adult skin!
 Because of this, your little one is more prone to things like eczema, diaper rashes, and other skin irritants or allergies.
 Babies are also more sensitive to heat, moisture, chemicals, and synthetics, which often are byproducts of disposable diapers.
-Cloth diapers will give you peace of mind that your baby is comfortable because they’re made of natural materials, like cotton, modal, or hemp – and contain no added chemicals or toxins.
-Cotton is one of the most soft and least allergenic materials, while hemp is naturally breathable and resistant to bacteria growth.
-Step aside scratchy diapers, and hello to silky soft bottoms designed for your baby’s bottom!
+The right cloth diapers will give you peace of mind knowing that your baby is comfortable because they’re made of super-soft natural fibers, like organic cotton, and contain no added chemicals or toxins.
+Cotton is one of the softest and least allergenic materials and it’s even better when it’s sourced organic and pesticide-free.
+Step aside scratchy diapers and say hello to silky soft inners designed for your baby’s bottom!

 For your wallet!